IMELLLA/API_Workshop/LabGuide100.md

 ## STEP 1: Provision Iaas VM
-After the cloud account is created,log in to your cloud account
+- Log in to the cloud account which you just created
 ![](images/login.jpg)

 - Click on thd **MENU** on the left top and click on **Compute**
   ![](images/computeinstance.png)

-- After you opened the **Compute** page, pick one COMPARTMENT on the left corner
+- After you opened the **Compute** page, pick one **COMPARTMENT** on the left corner
   ![](images/compartment.jpg)

 - Click on **Create an Instance**